pulumi/terraform-provider-aws/website/docs/r/rds_cluster_activity_stream.html.markdown

 Manages RDS Aurora Cluster Database Activity Streams.

-Database Activity Streams have some limits and requirements, refer to the [Monitoring Amazon Aurora using Database Activity Streams][1] documentation for detailed limitations and requirements.
+Database Activity Streams have some limits and requirements, refer to the Monitoring Amazon Aurora using Database Activity Streams documentation for detailed limitations and requirements.

 ~> **Note:** This resource always calls the RDS [`StartActivityStream`][2] API with the `ApplyImmediately` parameter set to `true`.
-This is because the Terraform needs the activity stream to be started in order for it to get the associated attributes.
+This is because the provider needs the activity stream to be started in order for it to get the associated attributes.

 ~> **Note:** This resource depends on having at least one `aws_rds_cluster_instance` created.
-To avoid race conditions when all resources are being created together, add an explicit resource reference using the [resource `depends_on` meta-argument](/docs/configuration/resources.html#depends_on-explicit-resource-dependencies).
+To avoid race conditions when all resources are being created together, add an explicit resource reference using the resource `depends_on` meta-argument.

 ~> **Note:** This resource is available in all regions except the following: `cn-north-1`, `cn-northwest-1`, `us-gov-east-1`, `us-gov-west-1`